In Hosted Email Security (HES) / Email Security (EMS), outbound mails are rejected by UCEPROTECT, showing the following error:

 - Click Start Testing.

-Let the recipient mail server administrator know that they can whitelist Trend Micro server IP addresses, which can be found on the following articles under the Inbound Servers section:
+Let the recipient mail server administrator know that they can add Trend Micro server IP addresses on the Allow list, which can be found on the following articles under the Inbound Servers section:

 For HES, the following additional IP addresses may be used:

 - Inform your affected recipient(s) to disable UCEPROTECT Level 2 and Level 3 check, because these create collateral damages without additional protection from real spammer IPs.
 In particular, Level 3 is overly aggressive and the collateral damages will block huge amount of legit emails.